zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 ![ltmao_unpack.png](/user-pictures/moga/ltmao_unpack.png =x400)

 ## 2. Locate texture files and convert DDS to TEX
 > If your DDS file's X and Y dimensions aren't both multiples of 4 before converting to tex, their created TEX file will appear blank or whited out in game.
-See Step 4 of the second section of this guide, **"without LtMAO"** to fix this.
+See Step 4 of the second section of this guide, **(No LtMAO)** to fix this.
 {.is-info}

 1. First, you can delete any alternate low settings textures, beginning with `4x_` or `2x_` because TEX doesn't need alternative files to display lower resolutions.